skalenetwork/docs.skale.space/src/content/docs/learn/beginner/evm-compatability.md

 that can run on a SKALE Chain.

 :::tip[Developer Warning]
-The EVM Compiler version Shangai is not compatible with SKALE Chains at this time.
+The EVM Compiler version Shanghai is not compatible with SKALE Chains at this time.
 If using v0.8.20 or greater, you must manually set the EVM Version to Paris or lower.
 Fore more information, see the [Solidity Language Announcement](https://soliditylang.org/blog/2023/05/10/solidity-0.8.20-release-announcement)